-Join Scott Onstott for an in-depth discussion in this video Making furniture blocks, part of Space Planning with AutoCAD 2013.
+Join Scott Onstott for an in-depth discussion in this video Making furniture blocks, part of AutoCAD 2013: Space Planning.

 In this lesson you will create a number of furniture blocks in preparation for planning the eventual arrangement in an office space.
 Open the Furniture 1 project file to begin.
 Zoom in on this sofa, and as you move the cursor over the objects you see them highlight indivicually Indicating that they're made of arcs and lines.
 By unifying this geometry in a block, it makes it much easier to manage in a larger project.
 I'll make an enclosing window to select all of the items that make up that sofa, then click, Create Block, type the name Sofa.